Photo: Adéral Piot | Dancer: Emma Simon

 - Proof of date of birth (copy of health insurance card, driver's licence or birth certificate)

-- Two recent photographs (4” x 6”, maximum 2 Mo), one head shot and one full-length shot in dance attire
+Two recent photographs (4” x 6” or 10x15 cm), one head shot and one full-length shot in dance attire (attire colour contrasted from the background)

 Important: Incomplete or illegible applications will not be accepted.
+All official documents that are not available in French or English must be translated by a certified translator.
+The translator’s seal is obligatory.
 None of the above-mentioned documents will be returned.
 The preliminary audition date will be confirmed by letter.

 For international applicants, only a Paypal payment or an international certified cheque in the amount of $50 CDN is accepted (non-refundable).
 This cheque must be made payable to the École de danse contemporaine de Montréal.